Genetic Studies of Polycystic Livers

 Our study is focused on people who have liver cysts alone or with few kidney cysts, because the genetic causes of this are largely unknown but are relevant to both conditions.
 Most people with liver cysts will never know they have liver cysts and their cysts will not make them sick.
 Only rarely does this condition progress to causing symptoms requiring treatment.
 We would like to enroll anyone with many liver cysts meeting our criteria.
 We then use genetic testing and analysis to discovery gene mutations that cause liver cysts.
 Our goal is to find and study these genes in order to find targets for treatment of liver and kidney cysts in the future.

-Participation requires a one-time blood sample for research genetic testing.
+Participation requires a one-time blood or saliva sample for research genetic testing.
 Participants must be 18 years of age.
 Information is kept strictly confidential, although genetic results can be communicated via your physician upon request.

 - Age18 years and older